A Special Update

 To Our Community:

 At Senior Resource Association, the health and well-being of our clients, volunteers, riders and employees is our uncompromising priority.
 We recognize and appreciate the critical role we play in your daily life.
 We are closely monitoring the COVID-19 pandemic and following all recommendations of the appropriate health officials to protect against the spread of the disease.
 All necessary precautions are being made throughout our organization.
 Seniors and those with underlying health conditions are especially vulnerable if they contract COVID-19.
 Our staff, volunteers and clients are receiving regular updates and instructions to ensure their safety, including the following precautions:

 MEALS ON WHEELS

-Due to positive cases of COVID-19 reported in Indian River County, beginning Monday, June 1st, our homebound Meal on Wheels deliveries will increase to two deliveries per week.
-A hot lunch will be delivered to each client with enough frozen meals for the remainder of the week and according to each clients’ meal plan.
-Wellness visits will be temporarily replaced with phone calls, which will be conducted by Senior Resource Association staff.
-Beginning Monday, March 23rd our Social Dining service will be temporarily reduced to one hot lunch served each Monday.
+With the gradual re-opening of COVID-19 Phase 2 in Indian River County, beginning Monday, June 1st, our homebound Meal on Wheels deliveries will increase to two deliveries per week.
+A hot, nutritious lunch will be delivered to each client with enough frozen meals for the remainder of the week and according to each clients’ meal plan.
+Wellness visits will be conducted with those deliveries and SRA staff will continue to make phone calls throughout the week.
+Social Dining service will also increase to two deliveries each week.
 Enough frozen meals will be provided to each client for the remainder of the week and according to each clients’ meal plan.
-Notes: The Salvation Army dining site in Vero Beach has temporarily suspended service.
+Notes: The Salvation Army dining site service in Vero Beach remains temporarily suspended.
 All other dining sites remain operational as per the new schedule.